-It has been an amazing journey for me to learn about beautiful Esther.
-She is a reminder to me that no matter where I come from or who I am God loves me and has a purpose for my life.
-In this entry I will write about the importance of seeing the bigger picture.
-Whether we feel that we are ready or not, in God’s eyes we are capable of achieving the impossible.
-With His help and guidance there is no limit to what we can do to expand His kingdom.
-I, pray in Jesus name that you are beyond blessed and may always feel as loved as you truly are by the Lord.
+It has been a fantastic journey for me to learn about the beautiful Esther.
+She is a reminder to me that no matter where I come from or who I am, God loves me and has a purpose for my life.
+In this entry, I will write about the importance of seeing the bigger picture.
+Whether we feel that we are ready or not, in God’s eyes, we are capable of achieving the impossible.
+With His help and guidance, there is no limit to what we can do to expand His kingdom.
+I pray in Jesus’ name that you are beyond blessed and may always feel as loved as you indeed are by the Lord.
 May God always bless you!

 but you surpass them all.”